 There are several aspects of Pentecostal origins that require further research.
 Historians speak of the need to formulate a new history written in deliberate reaction to traditional history and its paradigms, a history concerned with the whole of human activity, “history from below” rather than “history from above,” history taken from the perspective of the poor and powerless rather than from that of the rich and powerful.
-So in the writing of Pentecostal history there needs to be “affirmative action” to redress the balance, where the contribution of national workers, pastors and evangelists is emphasized rather than that of foreign missionaries.
+So in the writing of Pentecostal history there needs to be “affirmative action” to redress the balance, where the contribution of national workers, pastors, and evangelists is emphasized rather than that of foreign missionaries.
 Scholars, especially outside the western world, must plumb the depths of oral histories and written archives to illuminate that which has been concealed or unknown for so long.
 Consequently, the work of western missionaries who came from countries of power and wrote newsletters for their own specific purposes is put into correct perspective.
 We cannot ignore the failings of these missionaries and give exaggerated importance to those whose role was often catalytic rather than central.
-Asia, Africa and Latin America have their own Christian heroes who should be more visible in the writing of Pentecostal histories.
-Information on western missionaries to Africa, Asia, the Pacific, the Caribbean and Latin America is disproportionate to their role and contribution, mainly through the scarcity of written information on national leaders.
+Asia, Africa, and Latin America have their own Christian heroes who should be more visible in the writing of Pentecostal histories.
+Information on western missionaries to Africa, Asia, the Pacific, the Caribbean, and Latin America is disproportionate to their role and contribution, mainly through the scarcity of written information on national leaders.
 A serious and extensive revision of global Pentecostal history needs to be done in which the enormous contributions of these pioneers is properly recognized, so that some classical Pentecostals in particular shed their assumption that Pentecostalism is a made-in-the-USA product that has been exported to the rest of the world.
 The revising of the history of Pentecostalism in the twenty-first century should be undertaken, not by emphasizing the missionary “heroes” of the powerful and wealthy nations of the world, but by giving a voice to the people living in the world’s most marginalized parts.
 We can listen to the “margins” by allowing the hitherto voiceless and often nameless ones to speak, if that is ever really possible.
 We can recognize the contribution of those unsung Pentecostal laborers of the past who have been overlooked in the histories and hagiographies.
 Assumptions at the World Missionary Conference in Edinburgh in 1910 were that Christianity would not flourish without white missionary control.
 Providentially, early Pentecostalism gave the lie to that assumption and probably became the main contributor to the reshaping of Christianity itself from a predominantly western to a predominantly non-western phenomenon during the twentieth century.